abusedmedia/Ukraine-support-banner/README.md

 # Ukraine support banner
 ## How many days since the beginning of this tragedy?

-The purpose of this banner is to publicy support Ukrainian people.
-Place it on any public website.
+The purpose of this banner is to publicy support Ukrainian people by showing it on any public website.

+During the early days of the invasion we were all concerned on daily basis on the situation and possible development.
+As the days pass, that feeling

 Unlike other banners out there, this one shows the updated number of days since the beginning of the war.
 The image updates itself automatically every day.